How to Get Rid of Lice Fast

 - Vacuum lice combs are small, hand-held suction devices with lice comb teeth.
 They comb through hair, sucking live lice and nits into a small filter.

 Note that even if a lice comb is used, the second application of lice treatment is still recommended.
 It’s possible that some nits are missed by the combing or that some juvenile lice may have survived the first treatment.

-Plan B: Prescription Lice Removal
+What if it Didn’t Work?
+Plan B: Prescription Lice Medication

 If the standard, OTC lice creams or shampoos don’t work, verify that they were administered correctly.
 If you followed the directions exactly, and the lice persist, you may be dealing with a strain of resistant super lice.

 Talk to your family practitioner or pediatrician about getting a prescription for lice treatment medication.
 Prescription treatments use different, stronger medications that are more effective on super lice.

 Before getting a prescription, many parents try a vapor treatment.
 Dry, vapor treatments don’t use the medications that super lice have grown resistant to, so they are also still effective when standard OTC treatments are not.
 The NovoKid system is also all-natural, so you can avoid applying harsh, prescription-strength medication to your child’s scalp.